vdlbm/bayesIntro/README.md

 # bayesIntro

-Repo for the pieces of code
+Repo for the pieces of code of Bayesian Data Analysis